-In 2017, around 1 in 10 babies born to Indigenous mothers living in Tasmania (excluding multiple births) had a low birthweight, compared to a national rate of 11% (AIHW NPDC).

-For Tasmania, the number and proportion of mothers recorded as Aboriginal and Torres Strait Islander in the perinatal data collection is considered too variable over time for trend analysis, mainly because of small population size and some issues with data quality over the reporting period (AIHW: Leeds et al. 2007).

-Determinants of health

-Cultural factors-country and caring for country, knowledge and beliefs, language, self-determination, family and kinship, and cultural expression-can be protective, and positively influence Aboriginal and Torres Strait Islander people's health and wellbeing (Bourke et al. 2018).
-For more information on these cultural factors refer to Community Functioning measure on the Aboriginal and Torres Strait Islander Health Performance Framework website.
+In 2017, 14% of babies born to Indigenous mothers living in the Australian Capital Territory (excluding multiple births) had a low birthweight, compared to a national rate of 11% (AIHW NPDC).
+For the Australian Capital Territory, the number and proportion of mothers recorded as Aboriginal and Torres Strait Islander in the perinatal data collection is considered too variable over time for trend analysis, mainly because of small population size and some issues with data quality over the reporting period (AIHW: Leeds et al. 2007).
+Determinants of health Cultural factors-country and caring for country, knowledge and beliefs, language, self-determination, family and kinship, and cultural expression-can be protective, and positively influence Aboriginal and Torres Strait Islander people's health and wellbeing (Bourke et al. 2018).

 A new study-the Mayi Kuwayu Study of Aboriginal and Torres Strait Islander Wellbeing-aims to provide more evidence of how culture is related to Aboriginal and Torres Strait Islander people's health and wellbeing (ANU 2020).
 A large part of the disparity in health outcomes between Indigenous Australians and non-Indigenous Australians is explained by disparities in social determinants, in particular income, employment and education (AIHW 2018).

-About 4 in 10 Indigenous Australians in Tasmania have a certificate III or higher

-In 2018-19, around 4 in 10 (41%) Indigenous Australians in Tasmania aged 20-64 had a certificate III level qualification or above as their highest educational qualification.
-Around 35% had a certificate III-advanced diploma as their highest qualification, while 8% had a bachelor degree or above.
+Over half of Indigenous Australians in the Australian Capital Territory have a certificate III or higher In 2018-19, more than half (55%) of Indigenous Australians in the Australian Capital Territory aged 20-64 had a certificate III level qualification or above as their highest educational qualification.
+Around 36% had a certificate III-advanced diploma as their highest educational qualification, while 20% had a bachelor degree or above.
 Highest educational qualification among those aged 20-64, 2017-19